Kjarrigan/GoDo/README.md

 # GoDo

 A simple **Go**dot To**Do** app inspired by quire.io, which is unfortunately not available as self-hosted service.
+You can nest as deeply as you want, there is no hardcoded limit.

 ## Controls